jwheeler706/wheeler_independent_study/README.md

 * Click the eye next to the group in Paraview to show the mesh; color and transparency can be adjusted in the properties menu
 * Click to send to OpenVR and press play to start the animation!

+## Mini-tutorial
+The data provided in the repository can be used to get an example visualization in Paraview.
+The object files were made with the command "python make_obj_files.py 26" with the folders ranging from "DD0750" to "DD1250".
+To convert them to vtk, type "

 If using several layers, import each one individually.
 It is possible to grab multiple layers at once, but you have to try to grab them at a common intersection.
 Paraview can have difficulties rendering several/complex meshes and can become laggy.
 Couldn't figure out how to control the time with the remotes, but that would be very useful.

+The data used in the example comes from /mnt/research/galaxies-REU/sims/isolated-galaxies/MW_1638kpcBox_800pcCGM_200pcDisk_lowres/ on the MSU hpcc.
+That path contains folders with data for the simulation at certain timesteps.
+The python files were written with this file/naming system in mind, so some modifications might be needed to be compatible with other schemes.